-Accessed via a passage running between the Mirage Bar and Curiosity Library, the Pride Dining Room, named for the Seabourn Pride (a deluxe Seabourn cruise ship that was owned by the Carnival Corporation), was the first in a pair of 650 seat restaurants on Atlantic Deck.
+Accessed via a passage running between the Mirage Bar and Curiosity Library, the Pride Dining Room, named for the Seabourn Pride (a deluxe Seabourn cruise ship that the Carnival Corporation owned), was the first in a pair of 650-seat restaurants on Atlantic Deck.

 The Spirit Dining Room, the aft complement to the Pride and also named for a former Seabourn ship (the Seabourn Spirit), featured circular motifs and a silver color scheme versus the triangles and gold of the Pride.

-Twenty Eight suites with in-hull balconies were the ship’s largest and most expensive digs, featuring a full bath with tub/jacuzzi, a walk-in closet, a sitting area and bedroom, in addition to verandahs.
+Twenty-Eight suites with in-hull balconies were the ship’s largest and most expensive digs, featuring a full bath with tub/jacuzzi, a walk-in closet, a sitting area, and a bedroom, in addition to verandahs.

 Standard ocean view staterooms and interiors rounded up the accommodations onboard the Carnival Imagination.

 Saying Farewell to an Old Friend